Valencia’s Las Fallas: Firecrackers, Folklore and Fiesta

 For a couple of days, you can marvel at the impressive flower statue.
 You can pay her a visit after a night of dancing at one of the many street parties, stealing a flower when the night guard turns his back.

 And just as sudden as she appeared, the patron saint disappears.
 The day the city cleans up, people can be seen walking off the square with arms full of flowers that will decorate their houses for a few more days.
-When I arrive to the square it has been pillaged by early risers.
+When I arrive at the square it has been pillaged by early risers.
 I return home with a bunch of slightly wilted red flowers.

 The Grand Finale